-Laura E. Ruberto ~ Education/Research (highlights)
+Laura E. Ruberto ~ Education/Research (selected list)

 Ph.D.
 University of California, San Diego, 1999 (Department of Literature)